Chairish: History

-The company was founded by former fashion marketing executive Anna Brockway and travel industry executives Gregg Brockway (co-founder at Hotwire and TripIt, Andrew Denmark (co-founder at TripIt) and Eric Grosse (co-founder at Hotwire) in March 2013.
+The company was founded by former fashion marketing executive Anna Brockway and travel industry executives Gregg Brockway (co-founder at Hotwire and TripIt), Andrew Denmark (co-founder at TripIt) and Eric Grosse (co-founder at Hotwire) in March 2013.

 According to the founders, sustainability is a top priority among most consumers, and millennials believe the resale market plays a big role in sustainability.
 Chairish accepts furniture and decor with no minimum listing price.
 Listing items is free, and the seller keeps only 55% percent of the final sale.

-In January 2019, Chairish announced the acquisition of New York-based Dering Hall, an "online discovery platform" for contemporary furniture brands and interior designers.
+In January 2019, it announced the acquisition of New York-based Dering Hall, an "online discovery platform" for contemporary furniture brands and interior designers.
 In 2020, the company launched the Chairish Podcast hosted by journalist Michael Boodro.

-In 2021, the company acquired Pamono, a major European marketplace.
-In 2021, the company released its first Home Furnishings Resale Report, a study of the resale of home furnishings industry.
+In 2019, in addition to acquiring Pamono, a major European marketplace, the firm released its first Home Furnishings Resale Report, a study of the resale of home furnishings industry.
 In January 2023, the company launched The Chairish Art Gallery, a brick-and-mortar retail experience within the New York luxury department store Bergdorf Goodman.

+On August 4, 2025, it was announced that the company had been acquired by Auction Technology Group for US$85 million.